NVIDIA/aistore/fuse/README.md

 ### Quick Local Setup

-In order to quickly set up and try `aisfs` on your local machine, first deploy an AIStore cluster (for more info see AIStore [README](../README.md)):
+To quickly set up and try `aisfs` on your local machine, first deploy an AIStore cluster (for more info see AIStore [README](../README.md)):

 ```shell